tadehack/shavit-style-fixedcamera/README.md

 ## Troubleshooting

-- **Camera not activating**: Check style has `"specialstring" "tcontrols"`
+- **Camera not activating**:
+  Ensure your style has `"specialstring" "tcontrols"` in the Shavit config.

-- **Keys not working**: Use `toggletckeys` or try manual commands
+- **Keys not working**:
+  Use `/toggletckeys` or try manual commands (`tcright`, `tcleft`).

-- **Can't switch weapons**: This is due to the third-person implementation that uses the Spectator Camera to simulate third-person, unless the camera implementation is changed, this can't be fixed.
+- **Can't switch weapons**:
+  This is a limitation of the third-person implementation, which uses the Spectator Camera.
+Unless the camera system is changed, this can't be fixed.

 ---